 The report so far presented will be incomplete if we do not acknowledge the services rendered by the academically brilliant, sincere and energetic teachers of the department.
 Besides Dr. Roma Chaudhuri, Late Amiya Chatterjee, Late Kiranbala Mukherjee, Late Kanak Prova Banerjee, Late Indira Datta, Late Uma Deb, Dr. Pushpa Misra, (who later on assumed the charge of the Principal of Bethune College), Smt Bandana Dutta, Dr. Tara Chatterjee (Part time teacher), Dr. Madhumati Ghosh (Part time teacher), Dr. Uma Chattopadhyay (Now an associate professor of Calcutta University), prof. Amalendu Chakraborty (Part time teacher and Retd.
 Teacher of Presidency College) Smt.
 Mamata Dhar and Smt.
 Sudeshna Dattagupta Served the department.

 Department of Political Science, at Lady Brabourne College was established in 1960.
 The Department advanced with time, and the present syllabus covers Political theory, Comparative Politics and Government, Government and Politics in India International Relations, and allied papers such as Western Political Thought, Indian Political Thought and Movement Political Sociology and Public Administration.
-The department is associated with interdisciplinary courses like Public Relations and Advertising, Multimedia and Animation (UGC sponsored career-oriented courses) and Women Studies Pass.
+The department is associated with courses like Women Studies General.
 The Department also organizes state and national and international level seminars, conferences in collaboration with other academic organizations.
+Department also encourages students participation in intra and inter college seminars and debates.
 The department has a well equipped Seminar library which contains reference books regularly required for students.
 The Seminar Library includes books and reading material both in English and Bengali for the benefit of students writing the examinations in either English or Bengali medium.
 Further, the faculty members of the Department of political science have enriched themselves with national and international research activities.

 The department of Sociology started in 1988.
 This was the first department among government colleges under University of Calcutta to offer this subject in the State.
 In 1988 only pass course was offered in this subject.
 In 1989 teaching at Higher Secondary level was started.
 In 1994 Honors level teaching was started.
 The department started with 2 sanctioned posts and later the number of sanctioned posts increased to 4.
 At present there are four full time permanent faculty members.
 All the teachers are engaged in research work to enrich themselves.